Jim Jordan fires back at Fani Willis’s ‘hostile response’ to House probe

 “The assertion that a law-enforcement entity may prevent Congress from conducting oversight related to an ongoing investigation ‘rests on no constitutional privilege or case law authority but rather on opinions issued by the Justice Department,” he wrote.
 “There is ample legal and historical precedent contradicting this position — that is, congressional committees conducting oversight of matters that are the subjects of ongoing investigations.”

-Jordan reiterated the committee’s requests for documents and asked that her office meet the it no later than Oct.
+Jordan reiterated the committee’s requests for documents and asked that her office comply with them no later than Oct.
 11. He also said, “as an accommodation to you,” the committee would prioritize documents that showed any correspondence between her office and the Department of Justice.